tsidid/Eye-Movement-Exercise/README.md

 # Eye-Movement-Exercise
 ## Just Look Around
 This Exercise creates a second eye and synchronises the movement of the eyes to the movement of the mouse.
+How To Run:
+Load the Index.html file unto a browser to view the eye exercise.

+Road Map to Future Improvements:
+I hope to improve this in the future by introducing a human head and that moves in the same direction as the eyes.

+License Information:
-The Eye movement Exercise is distributed under the MiT license a copy of which is uploaded into this repository.
+The Eye movement Exrcise is distributed under the MiT license a copy of which is uploaded into this repository.